SirQuartz/SirQuartz/README.md

 - 👀 I’m interested in video games, and making software tools.
 - 🌱 I’m currently learning C# and Python.
 - 💞️ I’m looking to collaborate on video games, and open source projects.
-- 📫 How to reach me @nicknhuelin@gmail.com
+- 📫 Reach me @nicknhuelin@gmail.com

 <!---
 SirQuartz/SirQuartz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.